Event-Notifications/push-en-migration-tool/README.md

 ## Usage

-Follow these steps to migrate all IOS and Android devices from your push instance to event notification instance
+Follow these steps to migrate all IOS and Android devices from your push instance to event notification instance.
+During this migration process it is recommened to stop all the send notificaitons calls to IBM Push Notifications service instance.

 #### Step 1 - Source Credentials